superdurable/iwf/docs/iWF-Design.md

 # High-level design

+An iWF application is composed of several iWF workflow workers.
+These workers host REST APIs as "worker APIs" for server to call.
+This callback pattern similar to AWS Step Functions invoking Lambdas, if you are familiar with.

+An application also perform actions on workflow executions, such as starting, stopping, signaling, and retrieving results by calling iWF service APIs as "service APIs".

+The service APIs are provided by the "API service" in iWF server.
+Internally, this API service communicates with the Cadence/Temporal service as its backend.

+In addition, the iWF server also runs the Cadence/Temporal workers as "worker service".
+The worker service hosts [an interpreter workflow](https://github.com/indeedeng/iwf/blob/main/service/interpreter/workflowImpl.go).
+This workflow implements all the core features as described above, and also things like "Auto ContinueAsNew" to let you use iWF without any scaling limitation.

 ![Screenshot 2023-07-17 at 10 22 10 AM](https://github.com/indeedeng/iwf/assets/4523955/f85011ee-6f2a-4a7c-9215-459c3630d4b4)

 Users define their workflow code with a new SDK “iWF SDK” and the code is running in  workers that talk to the iWF interpreter engine.